Homemade Fudge Brownies

 SALT— last but not least, a little salt does wonders for balancing the sweetness of the chocolate.

-How to make Fudgy Brownies from Scratch
+How to Make Homemade Brownies From Scratch

-The method for these easy homemade brownies is simple, but will require you to build in some waiting for cooling before finishing the brownie batter.
+The method for these easy homemade brownies is simple, but will require you to build in some waiting for cooling before finishing the batter.

-1. To start, melt butter and chopped chocolate in a saucepan over low heat.
+STEP #1: to start, melt butter and chopped chocolate in a saucepan over low heat.
 This is the first step to the melted sugar crystals that will help make the tops nice and flaky.

-2. Once that’s melted, allow it to cool for about 10 minutes.
+STEP #2: once that’s melted, allow it to cool for about 10 minutes.
 Allowing it to cool is crucial to making sure we don’t cook the egg mixture.

 whisking sugar into brownie batter in a saucepan

-3. After the sugar and eggs are all whisked in and the mixture is smooth, you’ll gently whisk in the flour.
+STEP #3: after the sugar and eggs are all whisked in and the mixture is smooth, you’ll gently whisk in the flour.
 Don’t over-mix this batter to avoid tough brownies.
 Gluten works the same in brownie batter the same way it does cake batter, even if there’s only a little bit of it in the batter.

 whisking flour into brownie batter in a saucepan